Guide to Appealing an IRS Tax Lien

 You may want to consider requesting a tax lien appeal for any of the following reasons:

-- You’ve already paid your tax debt in full.
+- You’ve already paid your taxes owed in full.

 - You entered into an installment agreement that specified that the IRS would not file a tax lien.